 Early voting begins anywhere from two to six weeks ahead of Election Day depending on the state.
 If you will be in the area ahead of Election Day, you can look up if and when your state has early voting.
 If so, you can go to a polling place during early voting hours and cast your vote in person.
-If you vote in person, we encourage you to follow the guidance of experts at the CDC on how to keep yourself and others around you safe.
+If you vote in person, we encourage you to follow the guidance of experts at the APHA on how to keep yourself and others around you safe.

 I’m around on Election Day!
 How do I find my polling place?